Custom Car Registration in North Dakota

 Fees to Register a Custom or Antique Vehicle in North Dakota

 Applicants for custom or vintage vehicle registrations in North Dakota will successfully finalize the corresponding procedure only after providing payment for the applicable registration fees.
-The total cost will differ based on whether you are ordering antique license plates or registering a custom car in ND and the number of steps you must complete in the registration process.
+The total cost will differ based on whether you are ordering antique license plates or, in fact, registering a custom car in ND, as well as the number of steps you must complete in the registration process.
 For instance, if you have to apply for a vehicle title prior to requesting a custom car registration, you will be required to pay the title fee of $5 as well as the due motor vehicle excise tax in addition to the standard registration fees.